| | THE SOROKIN MULTIDIMENSIONAL INVENTORY OF LOVE EXPERIENCE (SMILE)

 each of the six domains might be further rated or described.
 One way to distinguish between these two axes would be to think of the six domains of love

 as nouns and the five characteristics of love as adjectives.
-Sorokin defined this set of constructs as follows:
+Sorokin defined this set of constructs as follows: The intensity of love ranges between the “zero point” and “infinite love” (with hate

+, according to Sorokin, constituting its own separate intensity vector).
 The extensity of love ranges from love of oneself to love of all humankind and all sentient beings.
+The duration of love ranges from the shortest possible instant to lasting

+throughout the entire life of an individual or collectivity.
 The purity of love ranges from “love for love’s sake” (i.e., love motivated by love

 alone) to “soiled love” (love as but a means to an end), a dichotomy similar in respects to the familiar sociological distinction between expressivity and instrumentality.
+The adequacy of love ranges from identity to discrepancy between the

 subjective goal(s) of love actions and their objective consequence(s).